Florida Panthers

 Florida Panthers Overview

-The Florida Panthers are a professional ice hockey team based in Sunrise, Florida, competing in the National Hockey League (NHL) as part of the Eastern Conference’s Atlantic Division.
+The Florida Panthers are a professional ice hockey team based in Sunrise, Florida, competing in the National Hockey League (NHL) as a member of the Atlantic Division in the Eastern Conference.
 Founded in 1993, the Panthers are the southernmost team in the NHL and have played their home games at Amerant Bank Arena since 1998.
-The franchise has won two Stanley Cup titles in 2024 and 2025, establishing a growing legacy in professional hockey.
-The team is owned by Sunrise Sports & Entertainment, chaired by Vincent Viola, with Bill Zito serving as general manager and Paul Maurice as head coach.
-Their team colors are red, blue, flat gold, and white, and they maintain affiliations with the Charlotte Checkers (AHL) and Savannah Ghost Pirates (ECHL).
+The franchise has won two Stanley Cup titles in 2024 and 2025 and captured multiple division and conference championships, building a growing legacy in professional hockey.
+With vibrant red, blue, flat gold, and white colors, the team is affiliated with the Charlotte Checkers of the American Hockey League (AHL) and the Savannah Ghost Pirates of the ECHL.
+Paul Maurice serves as head coach, and Bill Zito holds the role of general manager.

 Founding and Organizational Origins